capensisma/Herald/README.md

 #### Runners

-Behind the scenes media call runners.
+Behind the scenes couriers call runners.
 With the exception of `onsite`, there is one runner per medium.
-Normal usage of this package will not require you manage the runners but package developers should review the runner API.
+Normal usage of this package will not require you manage the runners but package developers should review the Extention API.

 ## General API